-- Before the training, practice doing the role play by using the script that is presented in Activity #3.
-Ideally, you will be familiar enough with the script so that you can perform the role play without reading it.
-If that's not possible, you can read it from the training manual.
-If you do not have a co-trainer to practice with, you can practice with colleagues, friends, or family members (ask them to play the resident while you play the educator). - If you are the only facilitator, ask participants to play the resident while you play the educator (for demonstrating the role play). - Bring two chairs up to the front of the room so that participants can perform their role plays in front of the others. - Due to time constraints, not all participants will be able to do their role plays in front of the larger group.
+- Before the training, practice doing the role plays by using the scripts that are presented in Activity #3.
+Ideally, you will be familiar enough with the scripts so that you can perform the role plays without reading them.
+If that's not possible, you can read them from the training manual.
+If you do not have a co-trainer to practice with, you can practice with colleagues, friends, or family members (ask them to play the resident and family member while you play the educator). - If you are the only facilitator, ask participants to play the resident and family member while you play the educator (for demonstrating the role play). - Bring three chairs up to the front of the room so that participants can perform their role plays in front of the others. - Due to time constraints, not all participants will be able to do their role plays in front of the larger group.
 Therefore, observing actual education sessions after participants return to their communities is recommended.
 Ideally, the first time that the educator conducts an education session, the trainer should observe and provide constructive feedback about what worked well and what could have been improved.

 Activity #1: Review of Session Objectives (5 min.)
-(PowerPoint slide 38)
+(PowerPoint slide 40)